 Educators in both formal and informal settings are welcome.
 Participants can network with other maker educators with the goal of creating an ongoing NoVa Maker Educator Meetup series.

-Make Faire NoVa, formerly NoVa Mini Maker Faire, is in its fourth year.
+Make Faire NoVa, formerly NoVa Mini Maker Faire, is in its fifth year.
 We present makers from the DC metro region, including schools and students.
 The Faire inspires, informs, connects, and entertains thousands of attendees in a family-friendly environment that showcases invention, creativity and resourcefulness and celebrates the Maker movement.
 It’s a place where Makers – inventors, technologists, crafters, artists, scientists, and everyone in between – show what they are making and share what they are learning.

 Maker Faire is open to the public from 11 am to 5 pm.
 Educator Meetup participants must register in advance and have a Faire ticket.